ssb22/CedPane/README.md

 Of course it goes without saying that, despite my best efforts, mistakes are possible anywhere (as is true of every dictionary) and I’m happy to receive corrections.

 I also have a separate collection of Chinese words that _are_ in typical dictionaries, with short English definitions that have either been confirmed by multiple independent sources to the extent that it is reasonable to believe they are public domain, or that I’ve written myself.
-This separate collection is _not_ likely to help with software that already has a good normal dictionary, but it might be useful for developers to prototype interlinear annotators etc.  It is in the repository as [PD-English-Definitions.txt](PD-English-Definitions.txt) but has not been included in the main CedPane file.
+This separate collection is _not_ likely to help with software that already has a good normal dictionary, but it might be useful for developers to prototype interlinear annotators etc.  It is in the repository as [PD-English-Definitions](PD-English-Definitions.tsv) but has not been included in the main CedPane file.

-Meanwhile, the file [word-overrides.txt](word-overrides.txt) lists words that are often over-matched which you might be better off deactivating from dictionaries.
+Meanwhile, the file [word-overrides](word-overrides.txt) lists words that are often over-matched which you might be better off deactivating from dictionaries.

 ### 中文摘要
 (I used a Chinese LLM to improve my translation)